dabedin/ai-de-camp/README.md

 Implemented a simple console application to test the Semantic Kernel approach to the scenario.
 A test image is passed with the user prompt to a GPT-4o model, the [prompt](aidecamp-console/Prompts/HandleCombat/) is configured as a file base plugin.

+## aidecamp-plugins-native-console

+The [project](aidecamp-plugins-native-console/) is an evolution of console test leveraging [Semantic Kernel](https://learn.microsoft.com/en-us/semantic-kernel/overview/) with few major additions:
+- Switched to [Azure.AI.OpenAI SDK support](https://devblogs.microsoft.com/semantic-kernel/support-for-azure-ai-openai-and-openai-v2-is-here/) in >=1.18.1 version of Semantic Kernel.
+- Implemented [rich logging](https://devblogs.microsoft.com/semantic-kernel/unlock-the-power-of-telemetry-in-semantic-kernel-sdk/) to understand the flow of the application and the Semantic Kernel interaction.
+- Use of Semantic Kernel [native code plugin](https://learn.microsoft.com/en-us/semantic-kernel/concepts/plugins/adding-native-plugins?pivots=programming-language-csharp) to move the calculation of modifiers and outcome outside of the prompt.
+- Via [automatic function calling](https://devblogs.microsoft.com/semantic-kernel/planning-with-semantic-kernel-using-automatic-function-calling/), application code is not instructing to pick the right plugin, Semantic Kernel is facilitating it via automatic planning logic.
+- Leveraging Json response format so the application code can be more flexible in handling the response.

+While mine is a (very) simple example, it's a good starting point to understand how to leverage Semantic Kernel in a more complex scenario.